dxprog/dxprog.com/posts/rb-drums.md

 Note: I'm not providing any support for this program.
 It's up for those who want a MIDI solution.
 [Download](http://dxprog.com/files/RB_Drums.zip)

-[b]EDIT: Since it appears my program is complete crap, I now redirect you to somebody who's developed a much better piece of software (and probably spent much longer than fifteen minutes developing it).
-[Enjoy!](http://andrewrudson.com/main.php)[/b]
+**EDIT: Since it appears my program is complete crap, I now redirect you to somebody who's developed a much better piece of software (and probably spent much longer than fifteen minutes developing it).
+[Enjoy!](http://andrewrudson.com/main.php)**